 Historically the site was the home of local netball clubs, however in 2015 they were relocated into a new Netball Centre at Pinks Reserve.
-This has freed up the site to be explored for other community uses and outcomes.
+This freed up the site to be explored for other community uses and outcomes.

 Priorities identified by the community in 2020, and reinforced more recently through correspondence and conversations, include the provision of: